 Although they are still relatively unknown, misting systems have been in use for over 50 years.
-Some of the more common mist system applications include outdoor cooling, humidification, and dust control.
+Some of the more common mist system applications include outdoor cooling, humidification, odor control, dust control, and special effects.
 Each application has it own set of design requirements for the misting system.
 In some cases, the misting systems design incorporates completely surrounding the area and in other cases, the mist system is simply a single line run down the center of the area.
 In order to properly design the most effective misting system, a complete understanding of the area and the misting systems requirements are needed.

 Misting Systems Definition

 A misting system can be defined as a series of misting nozzles that are placed in a tubing and pressurized to provide a fine spray, usually with droplets between 15 microns and 50 microns in size.
 To accomplish this, the mist system requires pressure of at least 500 psi.
 The industry standard for most misting systems is 1000 psi.
 If the mist system is operating at pressures below 500 psi, it will produce larger droplets and result in inefficient cooling.

 The first application for the modern day misting system for cooling applications was for animals.
 In the 1950’s mist systems were introduced as an economical method of providing cooling for cattle and poultry.
 Mist systems were also introduced into the swine industry.
 In all of these cases, the cooling effect of the mist system was able to provide an improved product.
 In the case of cattle, the misting system cooled the summer air enough to provide increases in milk production as well as increases in the beef produced by the cattle.
 In the case of the poultry industry, the mist system reduced the mortality rate and provided larger eggs and more meat.
 In the case of the swine industry, larger pigs were produced in the same period of time.
 In all of these cases, the high pressure misting system was installed over the animals and operated during the peak summer months.